This post contains affiliate links.

 I do find running hard when I’m doing it but the sense of achievement I feel afterwards is addictive.
 Sometimes I worry that I’m putting pressure on the lower discs in my spine (that are unfused) by running.
 When I had my final post surgery checkup about a year after my surgery though, I asked my surgeon whether there was anything I can’t do.
 His answer was no – you can do anything.
 So that’s exactly what I do…!

-I must admit I only started running a couple of years ago, which was 5 years after my scoliosis surgery.
+I started running 5 years after my scoliosis surgery though.
 It did feel a bit strange at first and I had to gradually build up to running longer distances by mixing walking and running.

 My top tips for running with scoliosis

 I’m of the opinion that scoliosis shouldn’t stop anyone from running if they want to and feel able.
 However, scoliosis causes muscle in-balances, which can make those of us with scoliosis more prone to injury.
-I myself have injured my shoulder muscles as a result of running and as a result I’m learning to adapt my running and training regime to put less strain on my back.
+I myself have injured my shoulder muscles and ankle as a result of running and as a result I’m learning to adapt my running and training regime to put less strain on my back.
+Plus, if it’s painful in any way, you probably shouldn’t do it.

-These are a few tips I’ve learnt over the past couple of years running with scoliosis (post scoliosis surgery):
+These are a few tips I’ve learnt over the years running with scoliosis (post scoliosis surgery):

 Don’t push yourself too hard